MicrosoftDocs/azure-docs/articles/backup/backup-azure-delete-vault.md

 ## Delete the Recovery Services vault using Azure Resource Manager client

-This option to delete the Recovery Services vault is only recommended when all the dependencies are removed and you are still getting the *Vault delete error*.
+This option to delete the Recovery Services vault is only recommended when all the dependencies are removed and you are still getting the *Vault deletion error*.

-- From the **Essentials** pane in the vault menu, verify that there aren't any **Backup items**, **Backup management servers**, or **Replicated items** listed. if there are items, then perform the steps mentioned in [Delete backup data and backup items](#delete-backup-data-and-backup-items).
+- From the **Essentials** pane in the vault menu, verify that there aren't any **Backup items**, **Backup management servers**, or **Replicated items** listed.
+If there are backup items, then perform the steps in [Delete backup data and backup items](#delete-backup-data-and-backup-items).
 - Retry [deleting the vault from portal](#delete-the-recovery-services-vault).
-- If all the dependencies are removed and you are still getting the *Vault delete error* then use ARMClient tool
+- If all the dependencies are removed and you are still getting the *Vault deletion error* then use ARMClient tool

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]